Chapter 01: Convocation

 "Ah, so he wasn't happy to hear about the rule," Ty said.

-Zingiber would have been furious, certainly, if Luna had found the time to tell him.
+Zingiber would have been furious if Luna had told him.

 "Ty, let her down."